 To view a document and its details, tap the document name.

 “Recent” will show the 40 most recently Opened, Edited, or Added items.
 Users can view the list by:

 - Day before yesterday

 This pane displays the documents that have been selected to be downloaded to the local mobile device.
 Documents that are taken offline currently can be viewed only by opening them in another app on the device.
 With the release of version 1.1, documents taken offline can be viewed in the app when there is no internet connection.

 On the preview page for each document, an option is available to enable or disable offline mode for each document.

 You can remove items from offline by un-selecting the Offline option.
 This only removes the document(s) on the local device.

 Android doesn’t encrypt data when users turn on the device’s passcode.
 Because of this, NetDocuments uses additional encryption for database and sensitive user data on Android.
 Users should manually enable device-level encryption.

-Database and sensitive data is encrypted with AES-256.
-64-byte key is encrypted with RSA using public key.
+Database and sensitive data are encrypted with AES-256.
+The 64-byte key is encrypted with RSA using the public key.
 RSA private key is securely stored in the Android Keystore.

 If the user forgot their app passcode, he/she can reinstall the app.
 All data will be deleted.